csaezcalvo/GettingDataCourseProject/CodeBook.md

 # Code Book for average_HAR.txt

-The data frame is in tidy form.
+The data frame contains the average on several measurements on the features indicated below for each of 30 subjects performing one of 6 activities.

 ## How features are obtained